What Is The Poor Man’s Covered Call?

 Let’s take a look at trading stocks first.
 Let’s say that you’re bullish on a stock like Boeing (BA).
 If you were bullish on this stock, you might purchase a decent amount of stock, let’s say 100 shares.

-Right now this stocks strike price is $180.
+At the time of the original writing of this article, this stock’s strike price was $180.
 If you purchased 100 shares of Boeing, at $180 dollars each, this would require $18,000 in purchasing power.

 This is pretty basic and you probably understand this concept.